BonoboPLC/lojjo_wiki/use-cases/lottery-administration.md

 # How can I verify that no system components have been tampered with?
+The system contains a mechanism which allows any user to verify and authenticate the validity of the software packages currently running on the server.

+This is done by comparing the SHA256 signature of apps running on the server to the signature of verified apps uploaded by and created by our team.

+To perform this check, please follow the easy steps below:

 1. Navigate to My Company -> Applications
 2. The verification checks will start running on load
 3. Signature of the apps currently running on the server will be compared against official releases